chaunceydust/Auto_AutoDock-GPU/README.md

 ## How to use

-### 1. Download ligand files from ZINC database
+### 1. Download ligand files

-You can download the pdbqt formatted files from the ZINC database *(not described in this repository)*.
+Generally, you can download the pdbqt formatted files from several databases such as ZINC.

 *[ZINC database](https://zinc.docking.org)*

 (Tranches > 3D > select you want > download as pdbqt)

+Also, you can use the smi formatted files that containing several SMILE strings.

 <br>